Guided Fishing Trips Across the Mountains of Georgia, Tennessee and North Carolina

 When the power generators at Appalachia Powerhouse are running, our drift-boats carry you to the pools, runs, lanes and holes where trout take flies, spinners and spoons.
 When the generators are off it is a wading angler's paradise, with miles and miles of river that can be accessed for trout fishing on foot.

-Wading shoals are often hundreds of yards long and up to a quarter-mile wide.
+Wading shoals are often a quarter-mile long long and up to a 250 yards wide.

 Fully equipped trout-fishing Float Trips depart the landing depending on daily water flows from the Appalachia Powerhouse.
 Boats may encounter Class II and III whitewater.
 Wade trips take place on one or more selected shoals and sections of the river, based on the guide's experience.